 Albert Ponce Ph.D.

-Program Lead, Political Science, Social Justice
+Program Lead, Political Science; Co-Lead, Social Justice

 Dr. Albert Ponce is Chair/Professor of Political Science and Co-Director of the Social Justice program at Diablo Valley College (DVC).
 Professor Ponce earned his Ph.D. & M.A. from the Department of Political Science at the University of California, Los Angeles (UCLA), specializing in race, immigration & political theory.
 After earning his GED, he attended Mt San Antonio College graduating from the University of California, Berkeley with B.A. degrees in Chicano Studies & Political Science with Distinction.